Beyond Scared Straight

-Beyond Scared Straight is a television series that aired on A&E from January 13, 2011 to September 3, 2015 running for 9 seasons.
+Beyond Scared Straight is an American reality television series that aired on A&E from January 13, 2011 to September 3, 2015 running for 9 seasons.
 The series follows troubled teenagers who spend a single day touring a jail or prison to learn from the inmates about the realities of being incarcerated.
 The series was inspired by the Academy Award-winning 1978 American documentary Scared Straight!.
 The series was executive produced by the original film's director Arnold Shapiro and by fellow executive producer Paul Coyne.

 In June 2015, the network announced that the series would end after season 9, which concluded September 3, 2015.

 Summary

 Based on the 1978 American documentary Scared Straight!, this series highlights juvenile crime prevention programs in prisons and jails throughout the United States.
 Each hour-long episode focuses on several at-risk teenagers.
 Throughout the series, these teens face intense confrontations from both law enforcement and inmates.

 Each episode starts with individual interviews, where the teens discuss the reasons behind their habitual misconduct.
 Following this, they undergo the booking process, which includes removing jewelry, belts, hats, sunglasses, and other personal items.
 In certain episodes, the teens are required to wear prison jumpsuits.

-They then experience life inside prison: visiting cell blocks, interacting with inmates, and eating prison meals.
+They then experience life inside prison: visiting cell blocks, interacting with inmates, eating prison meals, and sometimes aggressive military-style boot camp discipline.
 They also hear firsthand stories from inmates about their journeys to incarceration.
 An emotional segment lets the teens communicate with their parents via the prison visitor telephone system.

 The episode concludes with a one-month follow-up, providing viewers with updates on the teens' paths.
 Some have managed to turn their lives around, while others remain on a troubled course.